 Standard day schedules are 8:30 am to 3:00 pm, Monday - Friday.
 Evening Classes meet 5:30 to 9:30 pm Monday - Friday.
-Completing the program and preparing for licensure will take, for instance, 12.75 months on a 24 hour per week schedule.
-The 75 hour Bootcamp portion of the program is scheduled to meet the needs of the participants, often on extra weekend days during part of the second half of your program.
-This results in students usually being able to complete in no more time than it would have taken them to do the regular Cosmetology program.
+Completing the program and preparing for licensure will take, for instance, a little over a year on a 24 hour per week schedule.
 Individualized schedules may be arranged to meet your needs.

 Housing is not provided by the school.
 There are plenty of apartments and rooms to rent nearby, with easy access to public transportation.
 We will be happy to assist out-of town students in their selection of a suitable place to stay.

 - And those age 16 or older who have previously enrolled in any post-secondary school and demonstrate the ability to benefit from the training.